DormanLab/AmpliCI/README.md

 - `log likelihood from JC69 model`: The log likelihood of the JC69 hierarchical model computed on the final, fitted model.

 - `Diagnostic Probability threshold`: The threshold used to reject candidate haplotypes in the contamination test.
-This is the value input through option `-a` divided by the number of possible candidate haplotypes.
+This is the value input through option `--abundance` divided by the number of possible candidate haplotypes.

 - `aic`: The estimated [Akaike Information Criterion](https://en.wikipedia.org/wiki/Akaike_information_criterion) value from the final fitted model.

 - `bic`: The estimated [Bayesian Information Criterion](https://en.wikipedia.org/wiki/Bayesian_information_criterion) value from the final fitted model.

-When run with option `-i` to reassign reads to the user-provided **haplotype set** (a FASTA-formatted file), AmpliCI will output a read assignment file `<output_assignment_filename>` in text format.
+When run with option `--haplotypes` to reassign reads to the user-provided **haplotype set** (a FASTA-formatted file), AmpliCI will output a read assignment file `<output_assignment_filename>` in text format.
 The keys are

 - `assignments`: See the description above for outfile `output_base_filename.out`.
 There should be fewer NA assignments because reads with low log likelihood are aligned to the haplotypes to detect indel sequencing errors.